 Let us take an example from the table: the German 8.8 cm Flak 18/36.
 This weapon was probably the most famous artillery gun of the Second World War.
 The huge number of over 17,000 pieces was produced and in August 1944 10.930 Flak 18/36/37 were in service.

 This weapon was probably the most extensively tested artillery gun of the Second World War: it was extensively tested by the Germans and also by the Allies, who wanted to find out everything about it.

-Using the above equations, at 1,000 meters against a vertical homogeneous armour-plate, this corresponds to a penetration performance of 117 mm to 132 mm.
+Using the above equations, at 1,000 meters against a vertical homogeneous armor-plate, this corresponds to a penetration performance of 117 mm to 132 mm.

 This difference is already greater than the original differences in penetration performance in the historical test data, which range from 100 mm to 110 mm.